bingeli1212/nitrile-preview/doc/DOC-memoir-translation.md

             1 & 1 & 1 & 1 & 1 & 1 & 1 & 1 \\
             1 & 1 & 1 & 1 & 1 & 1 & 1 & 1
     \end{longtable}

+# The parskip package

+The parskip package is being ignored by memoir even if it is included.